nearform/mercurius-explain/README.md

 ### Resolver Calls

-Every time a resolver is invoked, a counter keep tracks of the calls and return a report with resolverCalls object:
+Every time a resolver is invoked, a counter keeps track of the call and returns a report with resolverCalls object:

 - `data` is an `array` that contains an object for each resolver that has been called:
   - `key` is a string that define the resolver.